 The Rotary Foundation

-Foundation is Rotary's own charity and close to home funds the Peace Department at Bradford University and this year helped bring two Global grant Scholars Mark Maccuzzo and Kayono Nakajima to study in Leeds and be hosted by our Club.
+Foundation is Rotary's own charity and close to home funds the Peace Department at Bradford University and last year helped bring two Global grant Scholars Mark Maccuzzo and Kayono Nakajima to study in Leeds and be hosted by our Club.

-Successes this year
+Successes previous year

 We applied to the Yorkshire Flood Disaster fund to replace 350 metres of dead hedging washed away by the Boxing day floods at Rodley Nature Reserve.
 The application was for £1606.72.
 This hedging is now in place and the follow up paperwork has been completed.